KociszewskaMarta/hurtownie_danych/ETL/task/sql_queries/README.md

 - In `sample_warehouse` ypu can see that only changed clients are updated with SCD Type 2 logic (only those rows are affected) and new records are inserted accordingly

+## Testing Rezerwacja_F Fact Table
+- Use `verify_rezerwacja_fact.sql` to export data from `Rezerwacja_F` fact table in data warehouse to CSV file
+- Use `ETL/task/sql_queries/facts_test/compare_exports.py` script to compare data exported from source system and data from `Rezerwacja_F` fact table in data warehouse

 ## ETL Process Flow